p3ten/filesystem/README.md

 Available commands:

-touch file_name: Create a new file with the given name in the current directory. mkdir dir_name: Create a new directory with the given name in the current directory.
+touch file_name: Create a new file with the given name in the current directory mkdir dir_name: Create a new directory with the given name in the current directory
-ls: List the contents of the current directory. cd path: Change the current directory to the specified path.
+ls: List the contents of the current directory cd path: Change the current directory to the specified path
-exit: Exit the program.
+exit: Exit the program
-When using the touch or mkdir commands, you can provide paths relative to the current directory.
+When using the touch or mkdir commands, you can provide paths relative to the current directory

 For example:

 touch file.txt creates a file named "file.txt" in the current directory. mkdir my_folder creates a directory named "my_folder" in the current directory.